7 Best American Train Trips Less Than $100

 The Arkansas & Missouri Railroad

-Ride in style in your choice of the First Class 1950’s Streamline Parlor Car, or restored 1920’s vintage passenger cars (with velvet seating!).
+Ride in style in your choice between the First Class 1950’s Streamline Parlor Car or restored 1920s vintage passenger cars (with velvet seating!).
 The conductors provide entertaining historical commentary and allow an insight to a golden era.

-For Tickets: Cost range from $40 to $90 for adults depending on the season and car class.
+Cost ranges from $40 to $90 for adults depending on the season and car class.
 Children, age 4-12, ride half price from April through September.
+Check their website for the most updated pricing information.

 Read more about train travel: